 The old versus young Sitters issue may be a reference to the rivalry of two Grand Lodges, the Antients and the Moderns, who battled for supremacy in England during the second half of the 18th century.

 In the past, cronyism was rife in Freemasonry; this is now less common and is officially discouraged.
-For Aes Sedai, cronyism is accepted, even expected.
+Among the Aes Sedai, cronyism is accepted, even expected.
 For instance, a new Amyrlin is expected to choose her Keeper and Mistress of Novices from her former Ajah (see Aes Sedai Laws and Customs: Administration essay), although a few do not.

 Aes Sedai are believed to secretly control the politics of the Westlands, just as Freemasons are/were believed by some to do.
 The antipathy or fear of Aes Sedai in the general populace mirrors the anti-masonry movements in the real world.

 The Illuminators are a very secretive organisation: